 - Assistant Professor of Habitat Restoration Ecology

-There were about 2,200 jobs for Forestry and Conservation Science Professor in 2016 (in the United States).
+In 2016, there was an estimated number of 2,200 jobs in the United States for Forestry and Conservation Science Professor.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Forestry and Conservation Science Professor by 2026.
-Due to new job openings and attrition, there will be an average of 200 job openings in this field each year.
+The BLS estimates 200 yearly job openings in this field.

 The states with the most job growth for Forestry & Conservation Science Professor are Colorado, Georgia, and Washington.
 Watch out if you plan on working in Tennessee, Oregon, or North Dakota.
 These states have the worst job growth for this type of profession.